Deploy MSSQL in SAP BTP, Kyma Runtime

 To start the container again, run:

-Shell/BashCopydocker start sql1
+Shell/BashCopydocker start sql1 -

-Shell/BashCopydocker rm sql1
+Shell/BashCopydocker rm sql1 -

-To list all local containers existing:
+To list all existing local containers, run:

-Shell/BashCopydocker container ls -a
+Shell/BashCopydocker container ls -a -

-To list out all local images existing
+To list out all existing local images, run:

 Shell/BashCopydocker images